FZJ-INM1-BDA/siibra-api/.sop/DEPLOYMENT.md

 **Ensure rc is in the tag**

-2. Wait until action completes
+2. Wait until action completes.
+Once it does, check https://siibra-api-rc.apps.ebrains.eu/ , and ensure:

+    - the hash matches with the git hash of the prerelease.
+    - the version matches with the value of the file `VERSION`

 3. Ensure siibra-explorer release checklist is complete.